zhaoluojia/cs5500_group_project/README.md

 ## Known problems
 ■ Deployment Issue
 The current URL is for local use.
-If you want to run the application deployed to the cloud, please change the URL to "http://44.239.243.104:3000" in react-frontend > src > services > UserService.js.
+If you want to run the application deployed to the cloud, please change the URL to `http://44.239.243.104:3000` in `react-frontend > src > services > UserService.js`.
 As AWS Lab has a time limit for use (four hours), users might not be able to visit the website when it expires.
 As a result, we are currently using a local URL in the code.

 ```bash
 const USER_API_BASE_URL = "http://44.239.243.104:8080/api/users"